Wrongful Death Lawyer in Las Vegas, NV

 Nevada Wrongful Death Lawyer at Your Side After the Loss of a Loved One

-Paul Padda Law is a Las Vegas firm that represents clients in wrongful death cases, where surviving family members have lost a loved one due to another person’s actions.
+Paul Padda Law is a Las Vegas firm with a wrongful death lawyer that represents clients in cases, where surviving family members have lost a loved one due to another person’s actions.
 Most wrongful death cases are based upon negligence, where someone acted carelessly and caused the victim’s death.
 There are two different theories of liability when a person dies as a result of negligence:

 - The victim’s family members suffer various types of losses as result of their loved one’s passing under sudden, unexpected circumstances.
 These individuals can sue the responsible party for compensation to cover these losses.